 SAP HANA Cloud has an answer to this issue: data anonymization.
 Thanks to data anonymization, organizations can now unlock the value of previously unusable data that had been restricted by privacy concerns.

-On a side note: The SAP HANA Cloud data anonymization team are finalists for the 2020 Hasso Plattner Founders’ Award, in the category Products and Technology.
+On a side note: The SAP HANA Cloud data anonymization team are recipients of a 2020 Hasso Plattner Founders’ Award, in the category Products and Technology.
 These awards are the highest employee recognition at SAP, awarded annually by the CEO.
 You can find out more about the awards here.

 What is Data Anonymization?